 You might need a tooth extraction if

 You might have felt apprehensive about getting a tooth extracted at other dental practices because you weren’t fully informed of the procedure and why you need it.
-Before asking you to make a decision, your specialist will explain why you need a tooth extraction and then answer any questions you might have.
+Before asking you to make a decision, your doctor will explain why you need a tooth extraction and then answer any questions you might have.

 At Discovery Dental Centers, we want you to feel as comfortable as possible before, during, and after your tooth extraction.
 Our high standards in dental care practices allow you feel confident in our diagnosis and comfortable during the procedure.

-After your extraction, your specialist will have you compress the incision by biting on a piece of gauze for 20 to 30 minutes.
+After your extraction, your doctor will have you compress the incision by biting on a piece of gauze for 20 to 30 minutes.
 This allows the incision to clot, which is a defense mechanism that keeps out bacteria.
 The incision area might bleed a small amount during the next 24 hours; this is normal.
 Just be sure not to disturb the clot that forms over the wound.

 After 24 hours has passed, keep the area clean by gargling a warm saltwater rinse two times a day.
 Simply mix half of a teaspoon of salt with a cup of warm water, and rinse.